Bob and Alf Pearson: Post-war years

 Following the war, the establishment of the Light Programme on BBC Radio, specialising in light entertainment and music, provided further opportunities for the Pearsons.
 They appeared on variety shows such as Seaside Nights (on the BBC Home Service), Second House, Round The Halls, Music-Hall and had guest spots on The Happidrome.
 In 1947, they were initiated into the Grand Order of Water Rats, a British entertainment industry fraternity and charitable organisation.
 That Christmas, whilst appearing at the Glasgow Empire, the duo heard from comedian Ted Ray, informing the brothers that he had specified their names when asked who he wanted for his radio show.
 Prior to it starting, they had two slots on the Home Service in Scotland, billed as "Brothers in harmony".

 Ray's a Laugh, starring Ted Ray, began on Monday 4 April 1949 at 7.30 pm, and was broadcast weekly on the Home Service, as well as being repeated on the Light Programme.
 It was later moved to Tuesday and then Thursday nights, with Bob and Alf Pearson as regular stars.
 The show also featured a young Peter Sellers.
 During the show, they would sing songs and appear in sketches, most notably with Bob playing the part of a little girl, 'Jennifer'.
 Another part of the show would feature a comedic dialogue between the fictional Mrs 'Oskins and her friend Ivy, with the former announcing, "Oooh, it's agony Ivy!"
 The Pearsons' last appearance on the programme was in July 1951.

 In July 1949, shortly after their Ray's a Laugh debut, the duo's first recordings in over ten years were issued on the Parlophone label.
 Occasionally working with a young producer named George Martin, who had joined EMI in 1950, their regular single releases included recordings of songs such as "Red Roses for a Blue Lady", "Careless Hands" and "In a Golden Coach (There's a Heart of Gold)", a song composed for the Coronation of Elizabeth II.
 They also recorded a number of medleys: at the time, the LP and 7-inch single, which had longer playing times, and could thus contain more tracks, were still fairly new.
-The 10-inch 78rpm disc was still dominant at the time, but could typically only hold three minutes on each side.
+The 10-inch 78 rpm disc was still dominant at the time, but could typically only hold three minutes on each side.
 A medley featuring several songs on each side of a disc could therefore allow the listener to hear half a dozen songs on record.
 Continuing a theme of their earlier records, Bob and Alf released a number of medleys in series' such as "In Big Bits of Big Hits" and "Family Favourites".
 Their final recording was a two-sided medley, "Christmas Favourites For Children", issued in December 1953.
 Around this time, they also toured with a stage version of the radio show Take It from Here.